Raphaellaucene/MS-Challenge-AZ-204/README.md

     command: 'buildAndPush'
     Dockerfile: '$(Build.SourcesDirectory)/apiTemp/apiTemp/Dockerfile'
 ```
 For more information on setting up CI/CD pipelines, refer to the [Azure Pipelines documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops).

+# Application Insights
+Azure Application Insights is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+It helps you monitor your live applications, detect performance anomalies, and diagnose issues to understand what users do with your app.

+## Key Features
+- **Automatic Instrumentation**: Automatically collects telemetry data from your application, including request rates, response times, and failure rates.
+- **Custom Telemetry**: Allows you to track custom events and metrics to gain deeper insights into your application's performance.
+- **Dependency Tracking**: Monitors external service dependencies, such as databases and REST APIs, to identify performance bottlenecks.
+- **Analytics and Dashboards**: Provides powerful analytics tools and customizable dashboards to visualize and analyze telemetry data.
+- **Alerts and Notifications**: Set up alerts to notify you of performance issues, failures, or other significant events in your application.
+- **Integration**: Integrates seamlessly with other Azure services, such as Azure DevOps, Azure Monitor, and Azure Log Analytics.

+## Benefits
+- **Proactive Monitoring**: Detect and diagnose issues before they impact users.
+- **Improved Performance**: Identify and resolve performance bottlenecks to improve the user experience.
+- **Enhanced Visibility**: Gain insights into how users interact with your application and how it performs under different conditions.
+- **Scalability**: Scale your monitoring solution to handle applications of any size and complexity.

+## Hands-On Application Insights
+To set up Application Insights for an ASP.NET Core application, follow these steps:

+1. Create a web api:
+    ```sh
+    dotnet new webapi --output . --name SimpleApi --framework net8.0
+    ```
+2. Install the Application Insights SDK:
+    ```sh
+    dotnet add package Microsoft.ApplicationInsights.AspNetCore
+    ```
+3. Install the Performance Counter Collector:
+    ```sh
+    dotnet add package Microsoft.ApplicationInsights.PerfCounterCollector
+    ```
+4. Install the Profiler:
+    ```sh
+    dotnet add package Microsoft.ApplicationInsights.Profiler.AspNetCore
+    ```
+5. Publish locally:
+    ```sh
+    dotnet publish -c Release -r win-x86 --self-contained -p:PublishReadyToRun=true .\SimpleApi.csproj
+    ```
+5. Build and generate a localhost API URL:
+    ```sh
+    dotnet run
+    ```

+For more information, visit the [Azure Application Insights documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

 ## Contact
 For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/Raphaellaucene/AZ-204-FileApp).